-This week’s Bird of the Week, compliments of the Weminuche Audubon Society and Audubon Rockies, is the American robin.
+This week’s Bird of the Week, compliments of the Weminuche Audubon Society and Audubon Rockies, is the double-crested cormorant.

 These cormorants, phalacrocorax auratus, are labeled water turkeys, crow ducks, shags and lawyers.
 They congregate in marine and inland waters ranging north to southern Alaska and south to Sinaloa, Mexico.